box/box-ios-sdk/docs/usage/search.md

 To get a list of items matching a search query, call [`client.search.query(query:...)`][search] with the string to query for.
 There are many possible options for advanced search filtering, which can be used to narrow down the search results.
-This method will return an iterator object in the completion you can use to get the results.
+This method will return an iterator object in the completion, which is used to get the results.

 ```swift
 client.search.query(query: "Quarterly Business Review") { results in